-Wire forms are finished shaped wire that have been manufactured from wire spools into a specified configuration.
+Wire forms are finished shaped wire that has been manufactured from wire spools into a specified configuration.
 They can take nearly any form, often featuring springs with custom ends, and can range in size from very small to very large.
 Essentially a wire form is a length of wire that has had an exterior force applied to it in order create a specific shape designed for a specific job.

 The wire form can be bent, cut, cut with angles, wound right/left, shaped with closed coils, can have additional pieces added to it, and just about anything that a customer can think of.

-Because of the versatility of wire forms it is not an exaggeration to say that they can be found, in one form or another, in almost every industry, including:
+Because of the versatility of wire forms, it is not an exaggeration to say that they can be found, in one form or another, in almost every industry, including:

 The construction material of wire forms is often dictated by the industry and final application of the part, but typical materials range from various steels and steel alloys to aluminum, brass bronze, stainless steel, and much more.